The Co-Counsel Program is divided into two parts – a traditional student-alumni 1:1 match and a “Quick Connections” LinkedIn group as well.

 Quick Connections – LinkedIn Group

-With constraints to in-person networking and programming due to COVID-19, we are expanding the Co-Counsel Program to include a private LinkedIn page exclusive to current students and alumni who are willing to connect with students throughout the year.
+With constraints to in-person networking and programming due to COVID-19, we expanded the Co-Counsel Program to include a private LinkedIn page exclusive to current students and alumni who are willing to connect with students throughout the year.
 We are calling this aspect of our Co-Counsel Program, “Co-Counsel Quick Connections”.
 Join the LinkedIn Page.

-The Co-Counsel Quick Connections program was created to assist students in identifying W&M Law alumni who have expressed a willingness to answer questions about the practice of law in a particular geographic market, practice area, or practice setting, and to provide information about a typical career paths and the job search process generally.
+The Co-Counsel Quick Connections program was created to assist students in identifying W&M Law alumni who have expressed a willingness to answer questions about the practice of law in a particular geographic market, practice area, or practice setting, and to provide information about typical career paths and the job search process generally.
 In addition to those engaged in law practice, some alumni work in alternative careers and can provide advice regarding some non-traditional uses of a law degree.
 The Quick Connections program is designed to allow students to have brief interactions with one or more alumni as the student investigates prospective career paths.
 The alumni found in this LinkedIn group differ from those found throughout LinkedIn generally because they have agreed to be contacted by students.

 Since group members are not making a long-term commitment to work with a student, the following are typical discussion topics: